Cyberw1ng/Bug-Bounty/README.md

 ## Tools

-Curated tools and utilities in the `tools` Section.
+Tools and utilities in the `tools` Section.

 ## Automation Scripts